Roybin0/the-mesozoic-era/README.md

 * On deploying the website, there were issues with loading media on the site.
 The cause was determined to be an incorrect file path such as `/assets/images/dinosaurs.jpeg`.
 Removing the initial `/` resolved the issue.
 * Mobile navigation initially failed on all pages except index.html.
 It was found to be lying under other divs and was resolved by setting a `z-index` in the CSS.

+## Future Features

+* I would like to add a dark mode option for users who prefer dark mode.
+* I would like to add another section to the Time Period page with more dinosaur-specific facts and figures for each time period.
+This would need to act responsive like other elements and not add too much content to the overall page.
+A separate page could also be considered for this.

 ## Validator Testing

 ### Wave Web Accessibility